shohei-kojima/integrated_HHV6_recon/README.md

-# 2. quick usage guide for impatient
+# 2. quick usage guide for the impatient

 ### when you use your BAM file as an input (alignmentin option)
 ```